 Shown below is Apple’s top shareholders, filtered by hedge funds and investment managers.
 Unsurprisingly, the big-name investment managers like Vanguard and State Street are Apple’s top shareholders, but you can also drill down to see Apple’s top individual shareholders and more:

-TIKR’s Ownership tab offers a fast way to see which big investors and hedge funds are invested in a stock.
+TIKR’s Ownership tab provides a quick way to see which major investors and hedge funds hold a stock.

 Track Insider Purchases